 Look for Multi-Policy Insurance Discounts

-If you have your renters insurance with one company and car insurance with another, consider combing everything under one umbrella.
-Most insurance companies offer a discount if you bundle your homeowners or renters insurance, auto, or life insurance policies under one account, which can help lower your monthly expenses over the course of the life of your policy.
+If you have your renters insurance with one company and car insurance with another, consider combining everything under one umbrella.
+Most insurance companies offer a discount if you bundle your homeowners or renters insurance, auto, or life insurance policies under one account, which can help lower monthly expenses over the course of the life of your policy.

 Buy Household Items in Bulk